Azure/AppService/_posts/2022-12-2-n-tier-web-app.md

 After a couple minutes, the deployments to the two app's staging slots will finish.
 Your backend web app slot is locked down, but you can update the access restrictions for it if you want to validate that the code was deployed.
 Alternatively, you can skip that and go straight to the frontend app slot and test from there.

 Navigate to your frontend in a browser.
 The URL should look like *<https://frontend-web-app-name-stage.azurewebsites.net>*.
 The frontend app is a simple web scraper that will display the HTML body of a website.
 All it's doing is calling the backend app and if it can reach the backend, it will display the site contents of the backend web app.
 I designed this site to work specifically with the provided backend web app.
 The web scraper will work with other sites, but the HTML it will return will be messy.
 Get your backend slot's URL and paste that into the textbox.
 Hit "Go", and after a couple seconds, you should see "Hello from the backend web app!" which is the site contents for the backend.
 If the app crashes, that means your access restrictions or private endpoint are misconfigured.
+If you didn't set up the private endpoint and virtual network infrastructure for your slots, you can skip this testing as you've already validated it works in production.
 If all goes well, you're ready to slot swap into production.

 ### Slot swap